ftclausen/WebdavBulkDeleter/README.md

 this script will build the tool if necessary and then execute.
 Some more info about the options :

-* `--deletion-list` - a user supplied text file of one item per line to delete
+* `--deletion-list` - a user supplied text file of one folder per line to delete
 * `--user` - Username authorised to delete the requested items
 * `--password` - Password associated with the above user
 * `--url` - A Webdav enabled URL